-Video Tech Services has been providing the best audio visual labor in Los Angeles; known as one of the preeminent locations for live corporate events, conventions, exhibits, and trade-show.
+Video Tech Services has been providing the best audio visual technicians in Los Angeles; known as one of the preeminent locations for live corporate events, conventions, exhibits, and trade-show.
 Hollywood is also known for large scale events, such as the Grammy’s, Academy Awards, Emmy Awards and other entertainment events.